Category: Uncategorized | Posted on: March 29, 2024

 Riding a bike is fun.
 Riding an electric bike is also fun.
 But despite their obvious similarities, riding an electric bike can provide a somewhat different experience to that of a normal bike, by virtue of the pedal-assist nature and, of course, its electric motor.
 As a result, you may have wondered how to ride an electric bike.

+Riding a bike, electric or not, is great for your health and the health of the planet, and there are few things in this world that can be both fun and impactful in such a dramatic way.
 In the US less than one per cent of trips taken happen with a bike.
 According to a recent paper from the University of Wisconsin-Madison even turning that number into a modest six per cent would be a win.
 It estimates that at six per cent of trips there would be 28,000 fewer cases of cardiovascular disease and 22,000 fewer cases of diabetes per year.
 That same paper claims that if the US got metropolitan trips by bike up to 15 per cent it could mean 40,000 fewer deaths per year.
+Those numbers are huge, and they don’t even touch on the claims for climate.
+If bike trips displace car trips, the benefits are equally huge.
+You get to be a part of this change by simply making a choice that’s fun, and the vast improvements made to the best electric bikes over recent years mean that making the choice to replace car trips is easier than ever before.

 Electric bikes are bikes, but they do have some differences.
 It’s a big purchase and a new experience.
 It’s worth making that choice, but you want to stay safe while having fun, getting healthy, and saving the planet.
 Keep reading for some tips on how to ride an electric bike.